davidjspooner/repoxy/requirements/ui/components/22_ui_component_concertina_shell.md

 ## Structure

-Within the area below the header and above the footer:
+Within the area below the header and above the bottom edge of the viewport:

 1. **Breadcrumb Bar** (top area of the shell).
 2. **Visible Panels Region**: